Creepshow: Legacy, sequels, and adaptations

+In 2011, the instrumental technical death metal band Blotted Science released the song "Ingesting Blattaria" on the EP The Animation Of Entomology, which was composed to synchronize with the scene "They're Creeping Up On You".

 Another Creepshow television series was announced in July 2018, which was produced by Greg Nicotero and streamed on Shudder.
 Each episode of the series consisted of two stories.
 On January 16, 2019, it was announced that one of the segments of the pilot episode will be based on Stephen King's short story, "Survivor Type" from his 1985 collection, Skeleton Crew.
 Adrienne Barbeau will return in a new role, and Tobin Bell will contribute a role.
 On July 19, 2019, it was announced that the series will premiere on September 26, 2019.
 The series spawned a tie-in novel from Scholastic Books entitled Creepshow: The Taker, featuring two novellas inspired from the show.
 A follow-up novel is scheduled for release in April 2021, entitled Creepshow: The Cursed, also featuring two novellas inspired by the show.
 On October 30, 2019, the series was renewed for a second season, which premiered on April 1, 2021.
 On February 18, 2021, the series was renewed for a third season.

 On August 3, 2019, Universal Destinations & Experiences announced that Creepshow would be coming to Halloween Horror Nights exclusively at its Universal Studios Hollywood theme park.
 The maze featured three segments from the 1982 movie as well as two others from the newly made web television version for Shudder.

+Image Comics started publishing an ongoing series of comic books base on the Shudder series in 2022.